supekarnikhil/env-tools/README.md

 This tool compares your env file with your schema file.

-If any missing keys found, then it throws error on console and requests you to enter the respective missing values.
+If any missing keys are found, then it throws an error on the console and requests you to enter the respective missing values.
 This can be disabled with `-q` or `--quiet` option.

-If any additional key is found in the env file which is not specified in the schema file, then only a warning will be shown on the console, if quiet option is not set.
+If any additional key is found in the env file which is not specified in the schema file, then only a warning will be shown on the console if the quiet option is not set.

 ## Install